This message provides important reminders about Minnesota Dept. of Health (MDH) guidance for COVID-19 symptoms and testing.

 Students sent home with symptoms of COVID-19

 As always, please keep your student home when they are feeling ill.
 If your student comes to school and begins to exhibit COVID-19 symptoms, they will be asked the Student Daily Health Screening questions.
-Based on their answers to these screening questions, they may be sent home.
+Based on their answers to these screening questions, they may be sent home or offered an on-site test if there is an active parental consent form on file.

 If a student is sent home because they are exhibiting COVID-19 symptoms, siblings who live in the same household as the symptomatic student will also be sent home, regardless of the school they attend.